Using DBeaver to Access Phoenix

 - Download the Phoenix software package from https://archive.apache.org/dist/phoenix/apache-phoenix-5.0.0-HBase-2.0/bin/apache-phoenix-5.0.0-HBase-2.0-bin.tar.gz and decompress it to obtain phoenix-5.0.0-HBase-2.0-client.jar.

-- Download the hbase-site.xml file from Client installation directory/HBase/hbase/conf on the node where the client is installed.
-Use the compression software to open the phoenix-5.0.0-HBase-2.0-client.jar file obtained in 2 and drag hbase-site.xml to the JAR file.
+- Install the client that contains HBase and download the hbase-site.xml file from the Client installation directory/HBase/hbase/conf directory on the node where the client is installed.
+Use the compression software to open the phoenix-5.0.0-HBase-2.0-client.jar file and drag hbase-site.xml to the JAR file.

 - Open DBeaver.
-On the navigation pane, choose File > New > DBeaver > Database Connection.
+In the navigation pane, choose File > New > DBeaver > Database Connection.

 - Click Next.
 In the Select your database dialog box, select Apache Phoenix and click Next.